flbdx/maskuni/README.md

 In its mask mode, Maskgen is largely compatible with the syntax of [Hashcat](https://hashcat.net/hashcat/) and [Maskprocessor](https://github.com/hashcat/maskprocessor).

 ### Bruteforce mode
-This mode actually generates a list of masks from a set of constraints:
+This mode actually generates masks from a set of constraints:
 - the word's width
 - a list of charsets each with a minimum and a maximum number of occurrences.